JakeD520/Lucian/03_Episodes/S01E01/Scene 1.md

 **LYRA**
 And you, Kaelarys?
 What was your frequency meant to be?

 **ECU**: Kaelarys - looking inward.
 Eyes scanning.
-(HOLD — almost too long.)

 **KAELARYS** (quiet)
 I protect what must not be lost.
 I ensure... what is created endures.
 Even when the creator is gone.

-WIDE SHOT: The entire tapestry, Alone... juxtaposed against the quiet, perfect setting of the gallery.

 Kaelarys holds her gaze on Lyra.
-(HOLD.
-She is not just speaking of artifacts.)
+(She is not just speaking of artifacts.)

-Lyra studies her in silence, reading the unspoken.)
+Lyra studies her in silence.)

 A slow, knowing smile curves across Lyra’s face.
 She steps closer, a sudden move, clashing with the softness.